James Lewis Farley

 James Lewis Farley (9 September 1823 – 12 November 1885), was an Irish banker, diplomat and writer on Eastern affairs.

 Early life

-Farley was the only son of Thomas Farley of Meiltran, County Cavan, was born at Dublin on 9 September 1823.
+Farley was born in Dublin on 9 September 1823, the only son of Thomas Farley of Meiltran, County Cavan.
 He was destined for the legal profession, and studied at Trinity College.
 His attention, however, was early directed to Turkey and the East.

 Banking career

 After the conclusion of the Crimean War and the signing of the peace of Paris in 1856, the Ottoman Bank was formed through the efforts of English capitalists.
 Farley accepted the post of chief accountant of the branch at Beirut, which he assisted in successfully establishing.

 In 1860 Farley was appointed accountant-general of the state bank of Turkey at Constantinople, which subsequently became merged in the Imperial Ottoman Bank.
 From this time forward he was a close student of the Turkish empire, and gained a wide knowledge of its people and rulers, as well as of its trade and financial condition.